- Below are descriptions of some areas of my research.

 Impacts of zero deforestation commitments in the Brazilian soy sector More than 150 countries and multinational companies have made public zero deforestation commitments (ZDCs) – commitments to eliminate deforestation from commodity production.
 These commitments offer much promise, but are undermined by a lack of transparency about their coverage and impacts.
 As part of the Trase initiative, we developed an approach to monitor progress of ZDCs in the Brazilian soy sector, a leading driver of tropical deforestation.
 Though ZDC coverage is increasing, it under-represents the Cerrado where most soy-associated deforestation takes place.
 Actors with ZDCs have historically sourced from areas of active soy deforestation and we observe no change in their exposure to soy-associated deforestation since making these commitments.
 We highlight several systemic weaknesses which must be addressed to allow actors to acheive goal of ending commodity-associated deforestation.
 This work is published in Environmental Research Letters here.

 Supply chain transparency for a sustainable cocoa sector Analyses of the who, what, and where of the global trade in cocoa - which companies handle the trade in cocoa products, what products they handle, and which markets (producing and import markets) they operate in.
 This work is done together with Claudia Parra from the Vrije Universiteit Amsterdam.
 Zooming in on West Africa, the source of 60% of the world's cocoa, our team at UCLouvain are mapping the origin of cocoa exports within Côte d'Ivoire and Ghana.
 This work contributes to the SUSTAIN-COCOA project on 'Sustainable sourcing policies for biodiversity protection, climate mitigation, and improved livelihoods in the cocoa sector', hosted by ETH-Zurich.
-Initial insights on Ghana's and Côte d'Ivoire's cocoa exports can be read here.
+Initial insights on Ghana's and Côte d'Ivoire's cocoa exports can be read here and here.

 Land sparing in the Brazilian Legal Amazon Forest conservation and agricultural development are often portrayed as being at loggerheads, as conservation constrains the expansion of farmland.
 Together with researchers at the MCC Institute, we evaluated this forest-agriculture trade-off, by evaluating the impact of the Brazilian government's flagship anti-deforestation policy, the Priority List (Municípios Prioritários), on agriculture.
 Using novel econometric techniques, we found that the Priority List policy simultaneously reduced deforestation and boosted productivity and production in the cattle sector.
 In Our results show how efforts to constrain agricultural expansion through improved forest conservation policies can induce intensification.
 This work is published in the American Journal of Agricultural Economics.